SolarianZ/UnityAssetQuickAccessTool/README.md

 ## How to use

-Open the Asset Quick Access window from the menu "Tools/Bamboo/Asset Quick Access".
+Open the Asset Quick Access window from the menu **Tools/Bamboo/Asset Quick Access** or the `Ctrl+Q` shortcut.

-- **Drag and drop** items into the window to record them, or right-click on a Unity object and select the **Bamboo/Add to Asset Quick Access** option to record the object.
+- **Drag and drop** items into the window to record them.
+-  In the Unity object context menu, selecting **Bamboo/Add to Asset Quick Access** can record that object.
 - **Left-click** on a recorded item to locate (ping) it in the Editor.
   - If the item is an object or component in a Scene and the Scene is not open, it will locate the containing SceneAsset instead.
   - If the item is an external file or folder, no action will be taken.